MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 ### Can I test a site in Microsoft Edge while it is configured to open IE mode in the Enterprise Mode Site List?

 Yes, while you are modernizing your legacy sites, you can test IE mode configured applications on Microsoft Edge.
-To test these apps you can configure the [InternetExplorerModeTabInEdgeModeAllowed](/deployedge/microsoft-edge-policies#internetexplorermodetabinedgemodeallowed) policy.
+To test these apps, you can configure the [InternetExplorerModeTabInEdgeModeAllowed](/deployedge/microsoft-edge-policies#internetexplorermodetabinedgemodeallowed) policy.
 If you enable this policy, your users can open IE mode sites in Microsoft Edge by selecting **Settings and more** (the ellipses icon ...) > **More Tools** > **Open sites in Edge mode**.

 ### How can I debug my legacy application while using IE mode on Microsoft Edge?